plhempel/layered-icet/README.md

 depth layered buffers for the current process.
 Fragments within a pixel must be stored contiguously in the linearized buffers.
 Non-empty fragments must be ordered front to back, and placed before any empty fragments.
 Layered-IceT internally compresses the empty fragments within pixels for efficiency.

-The individually sorted pixels are then given in the same scanline order as for regular flat images.
 Layered images must always contain depth information.

 The `num_layers` parameter specifies the number of fragments per pixel, which must be the same for all pixels in the image.
 If a pixel produces fewer fragments,